R-TF-015-006 Clinical investigation report

 Pigmented lesions

-The evaluation of diagnostic performance for pigmented lesions relied on pathological examination as the gold standard.
-In the following section, we present the findings from this evaluation, encompassing both retrospective and prospective studies.
+The evaluation of diagnostic performance for pigmented lesions uses histopathological examination as the reference standard.
+Results for the retrospective and prospective arms are presented separately.

 Retrospective analysis